ds-04/cobbler_deploy/README.md

 # Default system state (Netboot)

 By default systems have netboot set to "N" therefore you need to enable system netboot on CLI, before you attempt to PXE boot a host.

+This is a design choice, to avoid accidents.

 # Removal operations